I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdeviceformatrequestforcontroltransfer.md

 Use the received request's input or output buffer for the <i>TransferMemory</i> parameter.

-The driver must call <a href="wdf.wdfrequestretrieveinputmemory">WdfRequestRetrieveInputMemory</a> or <a href="wdf.wdfrequestretrieveoutputmemory">WdfRequestRetrieveOutputMemory</a> to obtain a handle to a framework memory object that represents the request's input or output buffer, and use that handle as the value for <i>TransferMemory</i>.
+The driver must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputmemory.md">WdfRequestRetrieveInputMemory</a> or <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveoutputmemory.md">WdfRequestRetrieveOutputMemory</a> to obtain a handle to a framework memory object that represents the request's input or output buffer, and use that handle as the value for <i>TransferMemory</i>.

 To create a new I/O request and a new buffer:

 Create a new request object and supply its handle for the <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> method's <i>Request</i> parameter.

-Call <a href="wdf.wdfrequestcreate">WdfRequestCreate</a> to preallocate one or more request objects.
-You can reuse these request objects by calling <a href="wdf.wdfrequestreuse">WdfRequestReuse</a>.
+Call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> to preallocate one or more request objects.
+You can reuse these request objects by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>.
 Your driver's <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function can preallocate request objects for a device.

 Provide buffer space, and supply the buffer's handle for the <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> method's <i>TransferMemory</i> parameter.

 Your driver must specify this buffer space as a WDFMEMORY handle to framework-managed memory.
 Your driver can do either of the following:

-Note that if your driver calls <a href="wdf.wdfrequestretrieveinputmemory">WdfRequestRetrieveInputMemory</a> or <a href="wdf.wdfrequestretrieveoutputmemory">WdfRequestRetrieveOutputMemory</a> and passes the memory handle to <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b>, the driver must not complete the received I/O request until after the driver deletes, reuses, or reformats the new, driver-created request object. (<b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> increments the memory object's reference count.
+Note that if your driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveinputmemory.md">WdfRequestRetrieveInputMemory</a> or <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveoutputmemory.md">WdfRequestRetrieveOutputMemory</a> and passes the memory handle to <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b>, the driver must not complete the received I/O request until after the driver deletes, reuses, or reformats the new, driver-created request object. (<b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> increments the memory object's reference count.
 Deleting, reusing, or reformatting a request object decrements the memory object's reference count.)

-After calling <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> to format an I/O request, the driver must call <a href="wdf.wdfrequestsend">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.
+After calling <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> to format an I/O request, the driver must call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a> to send the request (either synchronously or asynchronously) to an I/O target.

 Multiple calls to <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> that use the same request do not cause additional resource allocations.
-Therefore, to reduce the chance that <a href="wdf.wdfrequestcreate">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function can call <a href="wdf.wdfrequestcreate">WdfRequestCreate</a> to preallocate one or more request objects for a device.
-The driver can subsequently reuse (call <a href="wdf.wdfrequestreuse">WdfRequestReuse</a>), reformat (call <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b>), and resend (call <a href="wdf.wdfrequestsend">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
+Therefore, to reduce the chance that <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> will return STATUS_INSUFFICIENT_RESOURCES, your driver's <a href="..\wdfdriver\nc-wdfdriver-evt_wdf_driver_device_add.md">EvtDriverDeviceAdd</a> callback function can call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcreate.md">WdfRequestCreate</a> to preallocate one or more request objects for a device.
+The driver can subsequently reuse (call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>), reformat (call <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b>), and resend (call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsend.md">WdfRequestSend</a>) each request object without risking a STATUS_INSUFFICIENT_RESOURCES return value from a later call to <b>WdfRequestCreate</b>.
 All subsequent calls to <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> for the reused request object will return STATUS_SUCCESS, if parameter values do not change.
 (If the driver does not call the same request-formatting method each time, additional resources might be allocated.)

-The framework sets the USBD_SHORT_TRANSFER_OK flag in its internal  <a href="buses.urb">URB</a>.
+The framework sets the USBD_SHORT_TRANSFER_OK flag in its internal  <a href="..\usb\ns-usb-_urb.md">URB</a>.
 Setting this flag allows the last packet of a data transfer to be less than the maximum packet size.

 For information about obtaining status information after an I/O request completes, see <a href="wdf.completing_i_o_requests#obtaining_completion_information#obtaining_completion_information">Obtaining Completion Information</a>.

-For more information about the <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> method and USB I/O targets, see <a href="wdf.usb_i_o_targets">USB I/O Targets</a>.
+For more information about the <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> method and USB I/O targets, see <a href="https://msdn.microsoft.com/195c0f4b-7f33-428a-8de7-32643ad854c6">USB I/O Targets</a>.

-The following code example creates a request object and a memory object, and then it initializes a <a href="wdf.wdf_usb_control_setup_packet">WDF_USB_CONTROL_SETUP_PACKET</a> structure for a "get status" control transfer.
+The following code example creates a request object and a memory object, and then it initializes a <a href="..\wdfusb\ns-wdfusb-_wdf_usb_control_setup_packet.md">WDF_USB_CONTROL_SETUP_PACKET</a> structure for a "get status" control transfer.
 Next, the example calls <b>WdfUsbTargetDeviceFormatRequestForControlTransfer</b> to format the request.
 Then, the example sets a <a href="..\wdfrequest\nc-wdfrequest-evt_wdf_request_completion_routine.md">CompletionRoutine</a> callback function and sends the request to an I/O target.

 ## -requirements